 - Design experiments that yield data appropriate to answering a question or solving a problem.

-- Analyze the data from experiments to draw conclusions that support or reject a given hypothesis.
+- Analyze the data from experiments to draw conclusions that support or reject hypotheses.

 Take the Next Step

-Learn more about the curriculum of the online M.S. in Data Science in Computational Biology and Bioinformatics concentration program.
+Learn more about the online M.S. in Data Science degree program at Lewis University.
 Request more information or call us today at (866) 967-7046.